OllyMSkinner/RTES_Table_Tennis/README.md

 The sampling frequency is calculated by
 - **Accelerometer**: 1.125 kHz/(1+ sample_rate_div)
 - **Gyrometer**: 1.1kHz/(1+ sample_rate_div)
 The maximum frequency for accelerometer is therefore 1.125 kHz and gyrometer is 1.1kHz.
-The maximum latency found for the accelerometer and gyrometer to work is at 18.75 Hz (sample_rate_div = 59) in order to ensure the lowest power is used while running.
+The maximum latency found for the accelerometer and gyrometer to work is at 18.75 Hz (sample_rate_div = 59).

 ### Piezo - ADS1115
 The available sample rate are 8Hz, 16Hz, 32Hz, 64Hz, 128Hz, 250Hz, 475Hz, and 860Hz.
-The maximum latency for the ADS1115 is at 860 Hz.
+The maximum latency for the ADS1115 is at _________.

 This can be adjusted in the main.cpp.